 The scholars in the BCF are chosen for their ability to deploy cutting-edge methodologies to a wide range of finance-related topics, from stock-price determination to public policy toward financial markets to the role of financial institutions in economic growth.
-The Center supports and encourages these leading scholars by encouraging their individual, collaborative and multidisciplinary research and by providing facilities (including computer and library support), research assistance, financial resources and venues for the exchange of ideas (such as seminars and conferences).
+The Center supports these leading scholars by encouraging their individual, collaborative and multidisciplinary research and by providing facilities (including computer and data support), research assistance, financial resources and venues for the exchange of ideas (such as weekly seminars and conferences).
 The University's existing strengths in areas such as economics, mathematics and statistics, operations research and psychology provide a serious disciplinary basis for this research, leveraging the newly committed resources to produce a truly distinguished program.
 To promote maximum interchange among disciplines, all Center faculty have appointments in regular University departments as well as in the BCF.
-Twenty-eight faculty members are currently affiliated with the BCF.